microsoft/playwright/docs/src/network.md

 * langs: js

 To modify a response use [APIRequestContext] to get original response and then pass the response to [`method: Route.fulfill`].
-You can override individual fields on the reponse via options:
+You can override individual fields on the response via options:

 ```js
 await page.route('**/title.html', async route => {